JudeTulel/JudeTulel/README.md

 1. **IoT and ML Integration in Agriculture** ✨
   - Developed a cross-platform mobile application using React Native for crop and fertilizer recommendations
-  - Implemented real-time soil monitoring and utilized Firebase cloud platform
+  - Implemented real-time soil monitoring using ESP32 and soil sensors and utilized Firebase cloud platform for realtime data storage.
   - Created a Python ML model and deployed it as a Flask API for data consumption

 2. **E-commerce Website** 🛒